thiagogre/stock-market/README.md

 ## 💻 About the project

-This project in Python realize analyse of Nasdaq Stock Market.
+This project performs analysis of the Nasdaq stock market.
 Using a sampling of data from the lowest and highest prices of the last week to verify the moments of buying and selling.
 Besides showing company overview.
 Consuming [alphavantage](https://www.alphavantage.co/) API data.

 ---